realJeremySun/first-web-game-lb4/blog/2019-04-16-my-first-API-with-loopback-4-(part-1).md

 ### In this Episode

-To begin things, I will start with the easiest thing: auto-generate APIs for users to create their character and connect to MongoDB.
+To begin things, I will start with the easiest task: auto-generate APIs for users to create their character and connect to MongoDB.

 ### Before We Start